 The devil does not know our innermost thoughts or can read our minds otherwise he would not have wasted his energy trying to tempt Job (Job 1:6 - 12).
 He would not have also tried to tempt Jesus when he was a flesh and blood human (Matthew 4:1 - 11).

 The devil certainly does have the power, however, to deceive those who do not follow God.
 As god of this world, he has deceived the masses regarding the truth, God's REAL plan of salvation and mankind's great and wonderful destiny.

-Satan was brought under the power and authority of Jesus when He died for our sins and established His Kingdom and His church.
-Satan no longer has power over us and by this we can be sure that he cannot read our thoughts.
+Jesus, when He died for our sins and began to establish his kingdom, put Satan under his power and authority.
+The devil no longer has power over us.
+Through God we can be assured that he cannot read our minds.